 Our triple board-certified plastic surgeon, Douglas Hendricks, MD, works closely with his patients to help deliver a result that is carefully tailored to suit your unique aesthetic goals and overall appearance.
 To learn more about this procedure, contact us today to schedule your free consultation at our state-of-the-art facility.
 Call us at 949-640-9570 to get started!

 You must wear an abdominal compression garment for about six weeks.
 This binder helps to avoid a dangerous buildup of fluids, reducing swelling while protecting and supporting delicate abdominal tissue during the healing process.
 You may experience mild discomfort following a tummy tuck.
+This can usually be controlled with prescription medication.
+Most people feel well enough to return to work and other daily activities within two weeks, but strenuous activity should be avoided for at least six weeks.

 The discomfort is not typically reported at the site of the incision, which will typically remain numb for several days, but from the sensation of muscle tightening that may feel like mild cramping.
 While most patients are ready to resume working and normal non-strenuous daily activities within two weeks, it may take 4 to 6 weeks following your procedure before you can gradually begin working out and incorporate more strenuous physical activity into your lifestyle.
 While the recovery period is naturally shorter for patients who undergo a mini-tummy tuck procedure rather than a full tummy tuck, you must nonetheless avoid vigorous activity for a period of at least six weeks and refrain from strenuous exercise, bending, and heavy lifting.